funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 Activates or disables the preloading of the input file(s) into the continue dataset before starting the tests.

+The `--preload` argument - or its option counterpart - ?? is given, we decode and load the given input files into the continue dataset before starting the test.

 This reduces the waiting time while continuing a previous session.

 .. note::
-    This argument is useless when the auto continue subsystem is not active.
+    This argument is useless unless the
+    `auto continue <index.html#c-auto-continue-continue>`_ subsystem is
+    active.

+    The preloading may take some time depending of the size of the file to test, but this is the price for a smooth and better autocontinue.
+    Especially under CI's.

 ------